How can I find out when new guidelines are released?

-Research: Art Works generally allows a period of support of up to two years, and three years if the project includes primary data collection as a project activity.
-Ask for the amount of time that you think is necessary.
+Research: Art Works generally allows a period of performance of up to three years, depending on the project type and scope.
+Within the limits of the guidelines, ask for the amount of time that you think is necessary.

 If you get close to the end of your grant period and think you need more time, you may request an extension, but approval is not guaranteed.

 As long as it meets all other eligibility requirements, an organization may apply for another project (with totally different project costs) the following year even if an Arts Endowment-supported project is still underway.
 Note that if you do receive an extension on a previous year's project, it may affect your grant period for your new proposed project.
 Please email your requests to firstname.lastname@example.org, and include your grant number.